GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: Evaluation

 \section{Evaluation}

-In this section, we demonstrate the effectiveness and usability of the system by two case studies and structured interviews with GNN experts. \zhihua{}{We conduct two case studies with two experts E1 and E2 who have both been mentioned in Section~\ref{subsec:design_requirements}. }
+In this section, we demonstrate the effectiveness and usability of {\name} through two case studies and structured interviews with GNN experts.
+We conduct two case studies with two experts E1 and E2 who have been introduced in Section~\ref{subsec:design_requirements}.